DODOEX/oracle-adapter/README.md

-# Asset Price External Adaptor
+# Chainlink oracle external adaptor

 External Adaptor for Chainlink which aggregates prices of crypto assets from multiple exchanges based on a weighted average of their volume.